Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Operator Theory for Reversible Markov Chains

 \section{Operator Theory for Reversible Markov Chains}

-Consider the following generalized version of the problem described in the Introduction.
-Let $\X$ be a general space (equipped with a countably generated $\sigma$-algebra) and suppose that $f_X: \X \rightarrow [0,\infty)$ is an intractable probability density with respect to the measure $\mu$.
-Let $p(x'|x)$ be a Mtd (with respect to $\mu$) such that $p(x'|x) f_X(x)$ is symmetric in $(x,x')$, so the Markov chain defined by $p$ is reversible with respect to $f_X(x)$.
-Assume that the chain is Harris ergodic, which means that it is irreducible, aperiodic and Harris recurrent \citep{meyn:twee:1993,asmu:glyn:2010}.
+Consider the following generalized version of the problem described in the \hyperref[secintro]{Introduction}.
+Let $\X$ be a~general space (equipped with a countably generated $\sigma$-algebra) and suppose that $f_X\dvtx \X \rightarrow[0,\infty)$ is an intractable probability density with respect to the measure $\mu$.
+Let $p(x'|x)$ be a Mtd (with respect to $\mu$) such that $p(x'|x) f_X(x)$ is symmetric in $(x,x')$, so the Markov chain defined by $p$ is reversible with respect to~$f_X(x)$.
+Assume that the chain is Harris ergodic, which means that it is irreducible, aperiodic and Harris recurrent (Meyn and Tweedie, \citeyear{meyntwee1993}; Asmussen and Glynn, \citeyear{asmuglyn2010}).

 Define the Hilbert space

 where inner product is defined as